-Individuals should be able to move freely throughout the program, in accordance with their individual needs and preferences.
-In accordance with CMS guidance, if an individual receives emergency short-term monitored separation due to temporary behavioral symptoms (such as brief catastrophic reactions or combative or aggressive behaviors which pose a threat to the individual or others), this would not be considered involuntary seclusion as long as this is the least restrictive approach for the minimum amount of time, and is being done according to participant needs and not for staff convenience.
+Individuals should be able to move freely throughout the program, in accordance with their individual needs & preferences.
+In accordance with CMS guidance, if an individual receives emergency short-term monitored separation due to temporary behavioral symptoms, this would not be considered involuntary seclusion as long as this is the least restrictive approach for the minimum amount of time, & is being done according to participant needs and not for staff convenience.

 Participant rights may not be restricted by the program and they include the following protections from these events.
-Each participant of the adult day care program, in addition to other rights, is assured of the following:

-To be treated as an adult, with respect and dignity regardless of race, color, sex or creed;
+Each participant of the ADC program, in addition to other rights, is assured of the following: To be treated as an adult, with respect and dignity regardless of race, color, sex or creed;

-To be free of restraint, unless under physician's order as indicated in the individual's care plan; and To be free of interference, coercion, discrimination or reprisal.
+To be free of restraint, unless under physician's order as indicated in the individual's care plan; and To be free of interference, coercion, discrimination or reprisal

-DHSS monitors ADC providers during onsite inspections to ensure compliance with all ADC regulations, including restraints, seclusion, and restrictive interventions.
+DHSS monitors ADC providers during onsite inspections to ensure compliance with all ADC regulations, including restraints, seclusion, and restrictive interventions

-State regulations require all Adult Day Care programs to ensure that each participant of the adult day care program be assured of the following rights- To be free of restraint, unless under physicians order as indicated in the individual's care plan.
+State regulations require all ADC programs to ensure that each participant of the ADC program be assured of the following rights- To be free of restraint, unless under physicians order as indicated in the individual's care plan